wenakita/sonicreddragon-docs/docs/contracts/randomness/index.md

 When using the cross-chain randomness system, be aware of the gas costs involved:

-1. **Initial Request**: Gas cost on Sonic for initiating the request
-2. **Cross-Chain Fee**: LayerZero fee for sending the message to Arbitrum
-3. **Chainlink Fee**: LINK token cost for using Chainlink VRF on Arbitrum
-4. **Return Message Fee**: LayerZero fee for sending the result back to Sonic
-5. **Fulfillment Cost**: Gas cost on Sonic for processing the randomness
+1.**Initial Request**: Gas cost on Sonic for initiating the request 2.**Cross-Chain Fee**: LayerZero fee for sending the message to Arbitrum 3.**Chainlink Fee**: LINK token cost for using Chainlink VRF on Arbitrum 4.**Return Message Fee**: LayerZero fee for sending the result back to Sonic 5.**Fulfillment Cost**: Gas cost on Sonic for processing the randomness

 The ChainlinkVRFIntegrator includes an `estimateFees()` function to help calculate the cross-chain costs.